Skip to main content

 • This feature is not available for policies connected to BambooHR.

-After you met the previous requirements, you can renew a policy without any updates:
+After you’ve met the above requirements, you can renew a policy without any updates:

 1. Navigate to the published policy.